masci/dev/site/content/writing/the-coding-interview-in-2025.md

 - If the code doesn't use a stack, ask them if a stack would be better or worse.

 What to look for:
-- **Can the candidate refine the assistant's output?** Look for examples like adding or improving typing, or makingvariable names clearer.
+- **Can the candidate refine the assistant's output?** Look for examples like adding or improving typing, or making variable names clearer.
 - **Is the candidate able to iterate on the output?** See if the candidate is able to optimize the code and how.

 ### Step 4: produce the optimal solution